nurulnabi/poker-calc/README.md

 ```
 ## Notes

-param to passed as argument of getHoldemWinner is an object which must be in the following format.
+param to be passed as argument of getHoldemWinner is an object which must be in the following format.

 var params = {
     "boardCards": [